-Established by Brigham Health in 2008, the Brigham Health LGBT & Allies Employee Resource Group (ERG) seeks to create a welcoming and affirming environment not only for Lesbian, Gay, Bisexual and Transgender employees, but also patients, families and friends.
+Established by Brigham and Women's Hospital in 2008, the Brigham LGBTQ & Friends Employee Resource Group (ERG) seeks to create a welcoming and affirming environment not only for Lesbian, Gay, Bisexual and Transgender employees, but also patients, families and friends.

-The hospital accomplishes this mission through the following means:
+The LGBTQ & Friends ERG accomplishes this mission through the following means:

-Brigham Health's Visitor Policy seeks to create a welcoming, supportive and safe environment for our patients, families, visitors and staff while respecting the health care needs and confidentiality of our patients.
-Thus, a support person is any person who is present to support the patient during their stay, such as a domestic partner, and both different sex and same sex significant others.
-A support person and a parent need not be legally related to the patient, and parents may be a same sex parent or step-parent, regardless of gender.
+Brigham and Women's Hospital's Visitor Policy seeks to create a welcoming, supportive and safe environment for our patients, families, visitors and staff while respecting the health care needs and confidentiality of our patients.
+Thus, a support person is any person who is present to support the patient during their stay, such as a partner or spouse, regardless of their gender.
+A support person need not be legally related to the patient.
 Read the Equal Visitation Policy in full.

-At Brigham Health, patients have the right and option to self-identify themselves in reference to sexual orientation, assigned sex at birth, and current gender identity.
+At Brigham and Women's Hospital, patients have the right and option to enter their sexual orientation, assigned sex at birth, and current gender identity into their medical record.
 Employees are trained to gather this information with consideration and respect for the patient.
-These data may be entered into Brigham Health's electronic health records for future reference.

-Brigham Health's "Anti-Harassment Policy" underlines that harassment of any individual is unacceptable and grounds for disciplinary action, specifically on the basis of gender, sex, or sexual orientation.
+Brigham and Women's Hospital's "Anti-Harassment Policy" underlines that harassment (including on the basis of gender, sex, and sexual orientation) of any individual is unacceptable and grounds for disciplinary action.
 Read the Anti-Harassment Policy in full.

 This guide outlines your imminent visit to the hospital in detail, including information on the confidentiality of your medical visit, and your rights to have your cultural and personal values, beliefs, and preferences respected.
 Read out Guide to Your Hospital Stay in full.